Diseases

 • Reservoir (animal, environment)

-Identify wild reservoir other than small mammals.
+Identify wild reservoirs other than small mammals.

-Transovarial transmission was only demonstrated once and should be confirmed, at least with Aedes mcintoshi mosquitoes.
+Transovarian transmission was only demonstrated once and should be confirmed, at least with Aedes mcintoshi mosquitoes.

 • Description of infection & disease in natural hosts